Political sites: Cryptome

 -

-is highly insecure: any loaded routine can be remotely called. - Linux kernel file offset pointer handling by (August 4th, 2004) ► Using a race condition on the file offset management to be able to read kernel memory.
+SOAP::Liteis highly insecure: any loaded routine can be remotely called. - Linux kernel file offset pointer handling by (4 August 2004) ► Using a race condition on the file offset management to be able to read kernel memory.

 - Cache missing for fun and profit by (2005) ► How to measure the memory access times to analyse cache hits/misses and break a cryptographic key.